dnmfarrell/berrybrew/README.md

 #### currentperl

 This feature simply fetches the Perl instance that's currently in use, prints out its name, and exits.
+It will not display anything if there's no Perl currently in use.

+Usage:

+    berrybrew currentperl

 Used primarily for certain unit tests.